Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Methods

+where $\rho$ is the density of the atmosphere.
 Our assumed cloud particle size distribution affects the vertical settling of particles through the sink term for cloud condensate on the right hand side of Eq.~\eqref{eq:condensate}, $- \frac{\partial\left(q_c \langle V_\mathrm{p}\rangle\right)}{\partial p}$, in which the mean terminal velocity is obtained from proper averaging over the size distribution in Eq.~\eqref{eq:cldparsize}.

-\subsection{Convergence Test}
+\subsection{Convergence test}

 The duration of each simulation was 1000 days.
 A fully converged state would require thousands of days for the models to be integrated \citep{mendonca2018,mendonca2020,wang2020}.
 This has several consequences.
 First, because the integration period is too short, the results cannot be affected by the deep boundary condition we chose.
 The second is that there is insufficient integration time for a deep circulation to emerge and significantly affect the photospheric level \citep{mayne2017,sainsbury-martinez2019,carone2020,wang2020}.
 However, at photospheric levels, a pseudo-steady state is achieved \citep{showman2009}.
 Assuming that the deep flow does not substantially alter the equilibrium of photospheric levels, this steady state is accurate.
 To test the convergence of the model, we use the net flux at the top of the atmosphere (TOA) as a convergence criterion.
 The outgoing flux must be equal to the incoming flux.
 The model is assumed to have reached a pseudo-steady state when the net flux converges to the equilibrium temperature of the planet.
-For this test, we use different initial temperature-pressure profiles ($T_{\rm eq}$=625 K, 800 K, 825 K, 850 K) to show that the GCMs converge to the equilibrium temperature of the planet irrespective of the initial conditions.
+For this test, we use different initial temperature-pressure profiles ($T_{\rm eq}$ = 625 K, 800 K, 825 K, 850 K) to show that the GCMs converge to the equilibrium temperature of the planet irrespective of the initial conditions.
 The convergence test is shown in Fig. \ref{fig:pconvergence}.
 The test shows that the model converges to the equilibrium temperature of the planet in less than 1000 days.
 Fig. \ref{fig:pconvergence} shows that there is only a small flux difference after 1000 days.